22 Best Drought-Tolerant Plants for Texas

 • Foliage: Evergreen

-• Bloom Time: Spring to fall
+• Bloom time: Spring to fall

-• Water Needs: Low to moderate
+• Water needs: Low to moderate

-• Potential Problems: No serious pests or diseases.
+• Potential problems: No serious pests or diseases.
 Be careful not to overwater it.

-20. Purple Coneflower (Echinacea purpurea)
+18. Purple Coneflower (Echinacea purpurea)

 Purple coneflower with a bee in the center

+Purple coneflower with a bee.
 Photo Credit: Pixabay

 The purple coneflower is an attractive perennial that produces large, daisy-like flowers with purple petals and dark centers.
-It can withstand drought conditions and can grow in various soil types.
-This low-maintenance plant works well as a border plant or when landscaping a small front yard.
+It handles drought and grows in various soil types.

-• Plant Type: Perennial
+• Plant type: Perennial

 • USDA Hardiness Zone: 3 to 8